 Oh, yes there is.

-This affiliate marketing course here is my #1 choice to learn and exceed in affiliate marketing today.
+Savage Affiliates is my #1 choice to learn and exceed in affiliate marketing today.
 It's inexpensive at just $197 and $297 for the newly released "Super" version, the training is up-to-date and superb.
 There's also NO monthly fees, just a one-time fee and you'll get all the updates too.

 The tactics taught in the course have even helped me with my own affiliate sites so obviously I can feel good about giving it a thumbs up.